sindresorhus/awesome-scifi/readme.md

 #### [2001: A Space Odyssey](http://www.imdb.com/title/tt0062622/) (1968) [8.3]

+Director: _Stanley Kubrick_

+Cinematically, this movie is a masterpiece.
+This is one of the few films on this list that is important as a film in itself, not just to the genre.
+From the beginning to the end, it is captivating - if you don't mind a bit of a slower pace than most of the other films on here. - [@RichardLitt](https://github.com/RichardLitt)

 > Humanity finds a mysterious, obviously artificial, object buried beneath the Lunar surface and, with the intelligent computer H.A.L.
 9000, sets off on a quest.

 #### [A Clockwork Orange](http://www.imdb.com/title/tt0066921/) (1971) [8.4]